mondora/handbook/README.md

 After the trial period, termination notice has to be given in writing, both by you and by mondora, following the termination notice periods outlined in the C.C.N.L.
 METALMECCANICI, which vary according to your professional level and period of work.
 The termination notice period starts from the middle or end of each month.
 If one party terminates the contract without following the termination notice period rules correctly, or without giving notice, that party will have to pay for the remainder of the termination time.

 Once you have handed in your termination notice, you are expected to gradually decrease your workload until the day you leave.
 During this time you should ensure you close all open activities, or pass them on to a colleague.
 You will no longer accept new projects or work fully on current projects.
 This is to ensure that nothing is left unfinished and that a colleague can easily continue the work once you have left.

-#### Parachute
-We believe that the company is a platform where people can develop their talents.
-People are people also outside the company, and we think we should help people leave the company without to much stress.
-The Parachute is the option that the company gives to a colleague who is going to come back in 12 months at the same salary.
-When leaving we will ask all the peers if to provide the parachute with and if the 10% is favorable add the parachute letter in case you want to come back within 12 months.

 ### Whistleblower Policy